housecanary/hc-api-python/README.md

 # HouseCanary API Python Client

-The HouseCanary API Python Client provides an easy interface to call the HouseCanary Property API.
+The HouseCanary API Python Client provides an easy interface to call the HouseCanary API.

 ## Installation